Dael-the-Mailman/ML-Capstone-Project/README.md

 ` ['B_30', 'B_38', 'D_114', 'D_116', 'D_117', 'D_120', 'D_126', 'D_63', 'D_64', 'D_66', 'D_68'] `

 ### Data Used During Development
 I utilized the [AMEX Integer Parquet Dataset](https://www.kaggle.com/datasets/raddar/amex-data-integer-dtypes-parquet-format) by Raddar.
 This dataset reduces the size of the original dataset considerably.
-Not only does this make training much faster
+Not only does this make training much faster but it saves on space as well.
+Performance was also increased as when I tested an XGBoost model on the original dataset the model performed about 30% worse.
 ## Technologies Utilized
+#### Machine Learning Technologies
 - Python
 - PySpark
 - NumPy